Álex Márquez: 2015

-For the 2015 season, Márquez moved up to the Moto2 World Championship with the Estrella Galicia 0,0 Marc VDS team and finished 14th in the standings.
+For the 2015 season, Márquez moved up to the Moto2 World Championship with the Estrella Galicia 0,0 Marc VDS team.
+His best race finishes were consecutive fourth places at Brno and Silverstone, and he finished 14th in the standings.

 2016

-In 2016 Márquez had a slightly better season and took his first Moto2 podium in the Aragon GP, ending the year in 13th.
+Márquez had an uneven season in 2016.
+Despite seven race DNFs, he scored his first Moto2 podium in Aragon, and ended the year in a slightly improved 13th position.